confluentinc/ksql/docs/installation/server-config/avro-schema.rst

       WITH (KAFKA_TOPIC='pageviews-avro-topic',
             VALUE_FORMAT='AVRO');

-Create a new table by reading Avro-formatted data
+Create a New Table by Reading Avro-formatted Data
 -------------------------------------------------

 The following statement shows how to create a new ``users`` table by reading from